Environment Variable Configuration

 Ray Serve Configuration

-Section titled “Ray Serve Configuration”Ray Serve enables deployment of the FastAPI as a scalable service.
-For simple deployment, without the intend to scale, one can usage the uvicorn deployment mode
+Section titled “Ray Serve Configuration”Ray Serve enables deployment of the FastAPI app as a horizontally scalable service.

 | Variable | Type | Default | Description |